Chinatsu Akasaki

-Biography

-Akasaki graduated from Kagoshima Prefectural Kinkōwan High School and Tokyo Gakugei University.
+Early life

+Akasaki graduated from Kagoshima Prefectural Kinkōwan High School.
+She aspired to be a voice actress since the fifth and sixth grade.
+In junior high school, she belonged to the basketball club and the broadcasting club.
+At Kinkōwan High School, she belonged to the local civic troupe "Ibuki", because there was no club drama in high school.

+After graduating high school, she entered Tokyo Gakugei University.
 She studied Italian as a second foreign language.

+Career

-She won the Nippon Cultural Broadcasting Award, 81 Produce Award and Alchemist Award on Voice Newtype Summer Audition 2008.
+Akasaki won the Nippon Cultural Broadcasting Award, 81 Produce Award, and Alchemist Award on Voice Newtype Summer Audition.

 In October 2008, she went to 81 Actor's Studio as an award privilege of 81 Produce Award.
-She graduated from training school in October 2009, became a member of 81 Produce in April 2010.
-She aspired to be a voice actress in her fifth and sixth grade.
-In junior high school, she belonged to the basketball club and the broadcasting club, and has a career for the tournament.
-At Kinkōwan High School, she belonged to the local civic troupe "Ibuki" because there was no club drama in high school.
+She graduated from training school in October 2009 and became a member of 81 Produce in April 2010.

+Personal life

 Akasaki officially announced her marriage on her Twitter account.
-She gave birth to her first child (male) on August 10, 2020.
+She had a first son on August 10, 2020.
+She had a second son on September 30, 2023.